Leonard Holland: Retirement

 General Holland retired from the Army in August 1983 and was awarded the Distinguished Service Medal and the rarely awarded Rhode Island Cross, Rhode Island's highest military decoration.
 He was succeeded by Major General John W. Kiely, a veteran of World War II, Korea and Vietnam.

+After retirement, Holland split his time between homes in Pawtucket, Rhode Island and West Beach, Florida.
+In 1996, he became disabled after falling and fracturing his skull.

-He died on August 16, 1999 after suffering a stroke.
+He died on August 16, 1999 at a nursing facility in Atlanta, Georgia near the homes of two of his sons, after suffering a stroke.
 He is buried in Lincoln Park Cemetery in Warwick, Rhode Island.

 Legacy

-After General Holland's retirement, the Rhode Island General Assembly passed a law that Adjutants General of Rhode Island would be limited to two five year terms in office.
+After General Holland's retirement, the Rhode Island General Assembly passed a law that Adjutants General of Rhode Island would be limited to two five-year terms in office.